Role4Initiative/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

 1. How would you explain form validation to someone who has never programmed before?

+    Form validation using code as a way to check what is being input by the user on the webpage and provide requirements or limitations to what can be input.

 1. In 1-2 sentences, define end to end testing.

+    End to end testing is a testing method used to discern the functionality and performance of an app/website/etc. under real life "usage" to simulate what would actually happen and if it is ready for sale/use.

 ## Instructions